-The Town Council are not aware of any surplus, or likely to become surplus, public sector land but the draft Neighbourhood Plan consultation gives the opportunity for such sites to come forward and be appraised prior to the Regulation 15 stage.
+The Town Council are not aware of any surplus, or likely to become surplus, public sector land and the Regulation 14 Neighbourhood Plan did not result in such sites coming forward.

 The Employment Land Review revealed sites which were poorly located for business purposes and sites in poor condition which had potential for housing development.
 Such sites were appraised in the FHLAA.